buildbot/buildbot/master/docs/manual/cfg-builders.rst

 ``slavename``

 ``slavenames``
     These arguments specify the buildslave or buildslaves that will be used by this Builder.
-All slaves names must appear in the :bb:cfg:`slaves` list.
-Each buildslave can accomodate multiple :class:`Builder`\s.
+All slaves names must appear in the :bb:cfg:`slaves` configuration parameter.
+Each buildslave can accomodate multiple builders.
 The ``slavenames`` parameter can be a list of names, while ``slavename`` can specify only one slave.

 ``factory``
     This is a :class:`buildbot.process.factory.BuildFactory` instance which
-    controls how the build is performed.
+    controls how the build is performed by defining the steps in the build.
     Full details appear in their own section, :ref:`Build-Factories`.
-Parameters like the location of the CVS repository and the compile-time options used for the build are generally provided as arguments to the factory's constructor.

-Other optional keys may be set on each :class:`Builder`:
+Other optional keys may be set on each ``BuilderConfig``:

 ``builddir``
-    Specifies the name of a subdirectory (under the base directory) in which everything related to this builder will be placed on the buildmaster.
+    Specifies the name of a subdirectory of the master's basedir in which everything related to this builder will be stored.
 This holds build status information.
-If not set, defaults to ``name`` with some characters escaped.
+If not set, this parameter defaults to the builder name, with some characters escaped.
 Each builder must have a unique build directory.

 ``slavebuilddir``
-    Specifies the name of a subdirectory (under the base directory) in which everything related to this builder will be placed on the buildslave.
+    Specifies the name of a subdirectory (under the slave's configured base directory) in which everything related to this builder will be placed on the buildslave.
 This is where checkouts, compiles, and tests are run.
 If not set, defaults to ``builddir``.
 If a slave is connected to multiple builders that share the same ``slavebuilddir``, make sure the slave is set to run one build at a time or ensure this is fine to run multiple builds from the same directory simultaneously.

 ``category``
     If provided, this is a string that identifies a category for the